Timeline of the Red Sea crisis: 2025

-On 6 July, a ballistic missile launched from Yemen was intercepted by the IDF, with the Houthis claiming to have targeted the Ben Gurion Airport.
-Later that night, the IAF began extensive overnight airstrikes against sites in Yemen codenamed Operation Black Flag, targeting the ports of Al Hudaydah, Ras Isa, and Salif, as well as the Ras Kanatib power plant.
-The hijacked Galaxy Leader on which the Houthis had installed a radar to track international shipping according to the IDF, was also targeted.
-Around 20 fighter jets partook in the strikes, dropping 50 munitions.
+On 6 July, the IAF began extensive overnight airstrikes against sites in Yemen codenamed Operation Black Flag, targeting the ports of Al Hudaydah, Ras Isa, and Salif, as well as the Ras Kanatib power plant.
+The hijacked Galaxy Leader on which the Houthis had installed a radar to track international shipping according to the IDF, was also targeted..
+Germany stated on 8 July that one of its aircraft which was a part of Operation Aspides, was targeted by a People's Liberation Army Navy warship with laser earlier in the month.